 Most People Don't Expect AI to Benefit Them.
 What Can We Do About That?

 CO.LAB, KUNGFU.AI's futures-oriented co-design series, is a venue where we explore the evolving relationship between humans and AI.
-This session built on previous discussions (such as, attention, authenticity, and productivity), and tacked the question:
+This session built on previous discussions (such as, attention, authenticity, and productivity), and tackled the question:

 The Benefits Gap, Quantified